How to Differentiate Between Feeling Low and Depression

-- Major depressive disorder: It involves you experiencing at least 5 of the symptoms of depression, such as loss of interest, low mood, significant weight change, fatigue, anxiety, worthlessness, and indecision, for a period of 2 weeks.
-It is a severe type of depression, may involve several episodes, and one cannot simply drive away the symptoms.
+It involves you experiencing at least 5 of the total symptoms, such as loss of interest, low mood, significant weight change, fatigue, anxiety, worthlessness, and indecision, for a period of 2 weeks.
+It is a severe type, may involve several episodes, and one cannot simply drive away from the symptoms.

-- Persistent depressive disorder: PDD is a milder form of depression, but it can cause more damage because for you to have PDD, you must have the symptoms of depression for at least 2 years.
-In this 2-year period you may experience episodes of major depression.
+PDD is a milder form of depression, but it can cause more damage because for you to have PDD, you must have the symptoms for at least 2 years.
+In this 2-year period, you may experience episodes of major depression.

 Some other types of depression are:

 - Perinatal depression: Affecting women during/ after pregnancy

 - Psychotic depression: Depression combined with psychosis, for instance, hallucinations

 - Bipolar affective disorder: Episodes of depressive lows and manic highs interspersed with regular moods